omairrazam/spree_pxpay/README.md

 Wraps offsite_payments gem.

+Big thanks to spree-mollie-gateway.

 Don't use this extension in any live system.
 Highly experimental.
+Cover it with tests first.

 ## Installation